-The SCQF level 5 descriptors indicate the level that a learner must be working at in order to achieve the qualification.
+The level 2 descriptors indicate the level that a learner must be working at in order to achieve the qualification.
 They are not to be used as marking criteria, but may be used as an initial assessment tool to determine the level of learners.
-National 5, Intermediate 2, Modern Apprenticeship and SVQ 2 are examples of qualifications at this level.